 BookDragon About the Blogger

 Terry writes frequently about books, theater, film, and the Asian Pacific American experience.
-Terry’s publication credits include Booklist, Christian Science Monitor, Dallas Morning News, Library Journal, The New York Times, San Francisco Chronicle, School Library Journal, The Washington Post, among many others.
+Terry’s publication credits include American Theatre, Booklist, Christian Science Monitor, Dallas Morning News, Library Journal, The New York Times, San Francisco Chronicle, School Library Journal, The Washington Post, among many others.
 She was theater columnist and books editor for aMagazine: Inside Asian America, and the books columnist for AsianWeek.
+Library Journal named Terry “Reviewer of the Year 2016” for both Fiction and Audio.

 She co-authored two books, Eastern Standard Time: A Guide to Asian Influence on American Culture from Astro Boy to Zen Buddhism with Jeff Yang and Dina Gan, and What Do I Read Next?
 Multicultural Edition with Rafaela G. Castro, Edith Maureen Fisher, and David Williams.
 Chapter credits include Notable Asian Americans edited by Helen Zia and Susan B. Gall; The Asian American Almanac edited by Irene Natividad and Susan B. Gall; The Columbia Companion to American History on Film: How Introduction to Ethnic Studies: A Reader edited by Philip Q. Yang; and Active Reading Skills edited by Kathleen McWhorter.

 In her past lives, Terry taught for two years in Duke University’s Leadership in the Arts, a performance and public policy program based in New York City.
 She’s worked in advertising and marketing, and even had a stint in Silicon Valley (she was still a Luddite then).
-In her current incarnation, she’s an Advisor for Girl Rising, a global action campaign highlighting girls and education.
+She was an Advisor for Girl Rising, a global action campaign highlighting girls and education.
 She served as the Literary Coordinator for the film of the same name.
-She’s a frequent speaker on diversity, race/ethnicity, and contemporary Asian Pacific American issues.
+She’s been a frequent speaker on diversity, race/ethnicity, and contemporary Asian Pacific American issues.

 Terry holds degrees from Dartmouth College and Yale University.